|Franklin D. Roosevelt|

 Aug.
 9, 1844 – James Berney Stanley, founder and longtime editor of The Greenville Advocate, was born in Hayneville in Lowndes County.
-He served with the 17th Alabama and was severely wounded at Franklin, Tenn.
+During the Civil War, he served with the 17th Alabama and was severely wounded at Franklin, Tenn.
 He established The Advocate in November 1865.

 Aug.
 9, 1845 – Nicholas “Nick” Stallworth was born in Evergreen.
 On April 24, 1861 at Sparta, he joined the Conecuh Guards as a private at the age of 15, becoming the youngest member of the 4th Alabama Infantry Regiment.
 He was wounded in left forearm and right thigh at Cold Harbor (Gaines Mill) and later became adjutant of 23rd Alabama Regiment.
 He became an attorney after the war, a state representative and solicitor of 11th Judicial Circuit.

 Aug.
 9, 1848 - Martin Van Buren was nominated for president by the Free-Soil Party in Buffalo, New York.